vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/5_Energy_and_Power_Units.md

 [^20]: 1.055 x 1018 J, more precisely.

-[^21]: A cute and convenient way to remember this, approximately, is л x 107 seconds per year.
+[^21]: A cute and convenient way to remember this, approximately, is π x 107 seconds per year.

 [^22]: Typical shower flow is about 2 gallons, or ~8 L, per minute.